keithoma/math_note/README.md

 # My Math Notes
 *There might be mistakes in the documents I wrote.
 I take no responsibility.*

 Below are the books and other resources that I found useful.
 In general, I prefer books with a lot of excersies and problems.
+Most of the stuff listed below are in English, but some are in German.

 ## Linear Algebra